Stremio/stremio-aggregators/README.md

 const addons = [] // this should be an array of instances of AddonClient, for example AddonCollection.addons const aggr = new Catalogs(addons)

+// aggr.results will be populated with entries of { addon, resource, type, id, extra, isReady, response, error }

+// .run() will request every object in aggr.results that are not isReady == true aggr.run()

 aggr.evs.on('updated', function() {
 	// do something with aggr.results
 })